Nadeembhat/proguard_rules/README.md

-### Quick Start
+## Quick Start
-# ProGuard is integrated in Google's Android SDK.
+### ProGuard is integrated in Google's Android SDK.
 If you have an Android Gradle project you can enable ProGuard instead of the default R8 compiler:

-# Disable R8 in your gradle.properties:
+**1.Disable R8 in your gradle.properties:**
-  android.enableR8=false
-    android.enableR8.libraries=false
+  *android.enableR8=false*
+  *android.enableR8.libraries=false*
-Override the default version of ProGuard with the most recent one in your main build.gradle: buildscript {
+**2.Override the default version of ProGuard with the most recent one in your main build.gradle:**

+`buildscript {
     //...
     configurations.all {
         resolutionStrategy {